MrYoucee/Localized-Storage-for-LLM/README.md

 - Warning!
 It is highly recommended that you enable Object Versioning on the GCS bucket to allow for state recovery in the case of accidental deletions and human error.

 # Terraform (.tf) files
-- Update the values of your terraform.tfvars as appropriate.
+- Update the values of your terraform.tfvars as appropriate from the created compulsory prerequisities.

 # Running the process
 Clone and checkout this repository to a branch, ensure your parameters are accurate.
 Immediately the pull-request is merged into main, the workflow is triggered and the process starts as